-In the interest of saving you some money on your visit to New York City we are going to try to keep this list as budget friendly as possible.
+We want to help you save money on your visit to New York City.
+Sp, we are going to keep this list budget friendly.
 That means we are going to skip things like shopping at Tiffany’s or eating out at world-class restaurants.
 Instead, we’re going to focus on other (cheaper) things that make New York stand out above all other cities in the world.

-We lived in NYC for a looong long time before leaving to travel the world, so we think we know a thing or a hundred about the City That Never Sleeps.
+We lived in NYC for a looong long time before leaving to travel the world.
+Thus we think we know a thing or a hundred about the City That Never Sleeps.
 However, we rarely ever experienced New York through the eyes of a tourist, which is why we haven’t really written about it until now.